msantos/epcap/README.md

         The DataLinkType is an integer representing the link layer, e.g., ethernet, Linux cooked socket.

-        The Time is a tuple in the same format as erlang:now/0:
+        The Time can be either in microseconds or a timestamp in the same format as erlang:now/0 depending on the value of the time_unit option (default: timestamp):

         {MegaSecs, Secs, MicroSecs}